Search Analytics

 # Instrument Custom Search UIs

-You'd typically want to listen to changes to your search field (with a debounce of say 1s), then capture the search term and search results displayed, and make an API call to your analytics platform using their API library, indicating that a search event has occured.
+You'd typically want to listen to changes to your search field (with a debounce of say 1s), then capture the search term and search results displayed, and make an API call to your analytics platform using their API library, indicating that a search event has occurred.